-Studying history at school we tend to think of the facts that we learn as absolute, but as an adult, especially as someone who has grown up in South Africa, we learn that history is a subjective, evolving narrative that is very much dependant on the perspective of the story teller.
+Studying history at school we tend to think of the facts that we learn as absolute but, as an adult, especially as someone who has grown up in South Africa, we learn that history is a subjective, evolving narrative that is very much dependent on the perspective of the story teller.

 Wa Lehulere also often uses chalk in his work.
 In a 2016 interview he explains his motives for working with such a temporary medium

 Its lifespan is limited.
 It’s very ephemeral, and so is memory.
 For me, using chalk speaks to history – history as written, history as revised, history has to be revised and should be revised.
 The idea of a palimpsest as something that is written, erased, and rewritten and constantly rewritten.
 If, like James Joyce wrote, “history is a nightmare from which I am trying to awake”, then history is something that is constantly under construction.’

 An interesting notion when you consider the work of the Durban Liberation Heritage Route, which highlights a particular history of the city that was neglected and rendered invisible.